WJunHong/MiniURL/README.md

 # MiniURL

 Furious with copy pasting long URLs?
 Fret Not!
-With [miniUrl](https://mini-url-app.onrender.com), you can generate short and sweet URLs with the click of a button!
+With [miniUrl](https://m-url.onrender.com), you can generate short and sweet URLs with the click of a button!

 ## How to use

 1. Type or copy-paste the URL of your choice into the text box.
-Make sure the URL is of either http:// or https:// protocol, and is included in the input.
+Make sure the URL is of either http:// or https:// protocol.
+E.g. `https://www.twitch.com`, and not `www.twitch.com`
 2. Click **SUBMIT**
 3. Click your newly generated MiniURL, or copy it to save somewhere else!